 Tips for Picky Eaters and Introducing New Foods

-Children with autism may be labeled picky eaters, but the truth is that they face a unique set of challenges around mealtimes.
-Discover helpful tips on introducing new foods and expanding your child’s diet in a way that is more enjoyable for everyone at the table.
+Autistic children are often labeled as picky eaters, but the truth is that they face a unique set of challenges that can make mealtimes extremely stressful.
+Discover helpful tips on introducing new foods into your child’s diet to make mealtimes more nutritional and enjoyable for everyone at the table.

 Of course, you already understand the importance of consuming a well-rounded diet with a variety of fresh fruits and vegetables, lean proteins, and healthy fats.
 Recent studies have shown that children with autism-related symptoms are five times more likely to demonstrate atypical eating behaviors, including narrow food selections, ritualistic eating behavior, and meal-related tantrums, which can make getting the necessary nutrients a challenge.

-Today, we’re looking at how to expand your child’s food choices by addressing underlying anxiety, inflexibility, and sensory issues.
-We’ll share some of our best picky eater tips for parents to help reduce problematic mealtime behaviors and the stress that accompanies them.
-You might even be inspired with a few school lunch ideas!
+Read on to learn how to expand your child’s food choices by addressing underlying anxiety, inflexibility, and sensory issues.
+There are also some great picky eater tips for parents to help reduce problematic mealtime behaviors and the stress that accompanies them.
+You might even be inspired with a few school lunch ideas.

 While it’s common for autism to affect your child’s eating habits, it’s important to understand that there is a significant difference between what is colloquially considered “picky eating” and the unique challenges that children on the autism spectrum face.
 Most children, especially toddlers, go through stages where they refuse certain foods because of taste, smell, or texture.
 Generally, this is something they grow out of.